 Control in Practice

-This includes:
+This requires:

 - A fixed weekly review schedule protected from ad hoc cancellation

-- Variance thresholds that trigger structured intervention
+- Variance thresholds that trigger structured intervention rather than informal concern

 Where It Breaks

-Weak leadership cadence produces predictable symptoms.
+Weak leadership cadence produces consistent, predictable failure modes.

-These are breakdowns in rhythm, not capability.
+These are breakdowns in cadence design, not team capability.
+They require structural correction.

-Implementation Approach
+Implementation Sequence

 Installing a disciplined leadership cadence follows a straightforward progression.